visrealm/vrEmu6502/README.md

 # vrEmu6502

-6502/65c02 emulator written in C
+6502/65c02 emulator written in standard C99 with no external dependencies.

-Initially created for the [HBC-56 Emulator](https://github.com/visrealm/hbc-56)
+Initially created for my [HBC-56 (6502 on a backplane) Emulator](https://github.com/visrealm/hbc-56)

 Includes:
 * Support for standard 6502, 65C02, WDC65C02 and R65C02.